fakedrtom/SVAFotate/supporting_data/README.md

 used as the sole input BED for SVAFotate or it can be combined with the SVAFotate_core_SV_popAFs.GRCh38.bed.gz core BED file for more comprehensive SV annotation.

-A BED file corresponding to SVs from gnomAD v4 is now available for use with SVAFotate.
-Further updates to SVAFotate are required to integrate all of the new features of gnomAD v4, but basic functionality of SVAFotate should be available with this BED.
-The BED can be downloaded [here](https://zenodo.org/records/10734967).